“Them Yankees like the tickle of them feathers — and we like the tickle of their money!”

 - The unusual Floridian setting

-No, but it’s worth a look if you can find a copy.
+No, but it’s worth a one-time look.